-Dee: I will apply acupressure to the points that are for calming and balancing emotions.
-They are along the energy meridians that flow through the body and can be “blocked” or stuck and need to be released through stimulating the points manually - like acupuncture without the needles.
+Dee: I will apply acupressure to the points that calm and balance emotions.
+They are along the energy meridians that flow through the body and can be “blocked” or stuck.
+They need to be released through stimulating the points manually - like acupuncture without the needles.
 I also set the intention to calm and connect to the animal energetically through Reiki.

-Richard: I have the owner rub their ears and muzzle or, if the owner isn’t there, I allow the dog to be restless and follow them around the area, room or pop up. etc. I tend to not use a table with dogs that I don’t know and are restless.
+Richard: I have the owner rub their ears and muzzle or, if the owner isn’t there, I allow the dog to be restless and follow them around the area.
+I tend to avoid using a table with dogs that I don’t know and are behaving restlessly.
 I won’t “force” them to be massaged.

 7. What drives the frequency of massages?
 What frequency do you recommend for most clients?

-Dee: Massage frequency is based on the dog’s condition, the owner’s financial state, and what the veterinarian recommends if the veterinarian is involved due to an injury.
-I recommend, as a minimum, a monthly maintenance massage to maintain overall well-being.
+Dee: Massage frequency is based on the dog’s condition, the owner’s financial state, and what the veterinarian recommends if they’re involved due to an injury.
+I recommend, at a minimum, a monthly maintenance massage to maintain overall well-being.
 If in competition, my recommendation is more frequent massages to help prevent injuries at the frequency the owner can afford.
 I recommend at least a pre- and post-competition massage for each event day.

-8. Massage is a specialized skill that requires training.
+8. Dog massage is a specialized skill that requires training.
 What are some of the most popular and credible massage certifications and/or education providers?

-Richard: When I was researching where I wanted to train, I looked at one in Ohio and one on the East Coast that specialized in horses but also offered canine massage.
-Several of the programs I looked at required only online work and sending in videos of massaging canines.
-I chose NWSAM because, in addition to online bookwork, they required a 5-day in-person practical with dogs and owners I have never met.
+Richard: When I was researching where I wanted to train, I looked at one in Ohio and one on the East Coast that specialized in horses, but also offered canine massage.
+Several of the programs I looked at only required online work and sending in videos of massaging canines.
+I chose NWSAM because, in addition to online bookwork, they required a 5-day in-person practical with dogs and owners I had never met.
 They required me to massage new clients with the instructor watching and asking questions.

-9. How should dog owners find a quality practitioner and what should they consider when selecting a masseur?
+9. How can dog owners find a quality practitioner and what should they consider when selecting a masseur?

-Dee: Other CSAMPT graduates are listed here and I also recommend looking at the National Board Certification for Animal Acupressure and Massage website for board certified practitioners who are required to take 20 CEU’s every two years to maintain this type of certification.
+Dee: Other CSAMT graduates are listed here and I also recommend looking at the National Board Certification for Animal Acupressure and Massage website for board certified practitioners.
+They are required to take 20 CEUs every two years to maintain this type of certification.